kleegl/ToDoList_Net_React/README.md

 * React 18
 * Bootstrap 5

-The interaction of the systems takes place using RESTFull API.
+The interaction of the systems takes place using REST API.